When Generalizability Breaks: Understanding Data Quality in Market Research

 It started during my time at Millward Brown Interactive in San Francisco in the early 2000s.
 Even then, many resisted, questioning the biases inherent in online research.

-From 2005 to 2016
+From 2005 to 2012

 Mobile Usage

 In 2012, about 10-12% of respondents were accessing surveys on their phones.
 We monitored this group closely and, in some cases, restricted access, especially when concept images were involved.
 The devices at the time were nowhere near what they are today, and they introduced a real layer of response bias tied to screen size and form factor.
 That made survey design and look-and-feel even more critical.
-By 2017, the share of respondents coming in via smartphone had more than tripled.
+By 2017, the share of respondents coming in via smartphone had nearly tripled.

-From 2017 to 2019
+From 2013 to 2019

-We conducted our own research on research (RoR), studying sampling, survey design, and data quality across both traditional panels and programmatic samples.
+We conducted our own internal research on research (RoR), studying sampling, survey design, and data quality across both traditional panels and programmatic samples.

 Overall Topline Learnings

-• Regardless of sample type, 15% of respondents exerted questionable effort, failing multiple trap questions.
+Regardless of sample type, 15% of respondents exerted questionable effort, failing multiple trap questions.
 The problem wasn't unique to any one source.
 It was systemic.

-• Age mattered more than expected.
-About 30% of 18-to-34-year-olds showed questionable effort;.
+Age mattered more than expected.
+About 30% of 18 to 34-year-olds showed questionable effort.

-• Respondents aged 55 to 70 had the lowest failure rates and took three to four minutes longer to complete the same survey.
+Respondents aged 55 to 70 had the lowest failure rates and took three to four minutes longer to complete the same survey.
 All things considered, older respondents simply seemed more engaged as suggested by the quality of their data.

 Traditional Non-programmatic vs. Programmatic Sample